iron-io/lambda/README.md

 `go get github.com/iron-io/ironcli`

+__WARNING__ currently won't work on pull until some changes get merged in `iron-io/iron_go`

+...
+I can change dep to my fork to fix if this is an issue in the mean time

 # Before Getting Started

 Before you can use IronWorker, be sure you've [created a free account with